 Coney Summit is the trail’s highest point, having an elevation of 13334 feet.
 Waterton Canyon, on the other hand is its lowest, having an elevation of 5520 feet.
 Along the way, trekkers can get replenishments upon passing through the towns of Breckenridge, Leadville, Buena Vista, and Silverton.

-Camping on Colorado Trail
+Camping on The Colorado Trail

 Camping is permitted in most of its parts, except in Waterton Canyon.
 Campsites are isolated and appear infrequently.
 As such, camping out on a previously used location is an accepted practice.
 Lodging options such as motels and inns are available only in the nearby towns.
 Huts, though sporadic, are also available along the trail.

-Biking & Horseback Riding
+Biking & Horseback Riding on The Colorado Trail

 Some sections of the Colorado Trail offers great spots for recreational activities.
 Popular sections for mountain biking are those near Denver and Durango, and segments near Kenosha Pass, Marshall Pass and Buena Vista town.
 Trekkers with children can let their young ones enjoy the Denver trailhead at Waterton Canyon.
 Advanced mountain bikers on the other hand can find delight in more challenging segments such as the Molas Pass to Durango.